 To review, Cloudability offers a variety of tags to collect your cloud resources into meaningful groups.

 - Mapped Tags offer a simple way to bring existing tags into Cloudability, with the option to combine duplicate tags into a single dimension.
-This includes tags in AWS, resource labels and project labels in GCP, and tags and resources groups in Azure.
+This includes tags in AWS, resource labels and project labels in GCP, and tags and resource groups in Azure.

 - Account Groups allow you to apply tags at the account level, which then flow through to any resource which is consumed by that account.
 Functionally, these are very similar to project labels in GCP.